Argentine farmers hoard soybeans as inflation hedge

-BUENOS AIRES Argentine farmers are hoarding more soy this season than in past years, threatening to reduce much-needed export tax revenue as raw beans become the preferred unit of savings in an economy impaired by double-digit inflation.
+BUENOS AIRES, Sept 27 Argentine farmers are hoarding more soy this season than in past years, threatening to reduce much-needed export tax revenue as raw beans become the preferred unit of savings in an economy impaired by double-digit inflation.

 The South American farming powerhouse is the world's No. 3 exporter of the oilseed at a time of increasing global demand.